jes-lyn36/kahooty/UIUX.md

 3. Playing the game :
 Made the background for player waiting screen darker so the text would be more readable.

+Made a spinner on the player wait screen before playing a game to indicate the player to wait.

 4. Dashboard :
 Made the game cards fill the screen as a grid so the user would be able to see more cards more efficiently.

 5. Login/Register :
 Made a landing page before the register or login page for better user experience and recognisability.

+Made the login link in the top of the login/register and landing page centred for better style.
+Made the register link in the top of the login/register and landing page centred for better style.